 Without such rules, configuring your environments will result in chaos, and you’ll lose flexibility, speed, and stability.

-Dynatrace version 1.161 includes the beta release of our new dedicated Configuration API, which helps you keep track of your Dynatrace monitoring environment configurations.
+Dynatrace version 1.161 includes the Early Adopter Release of our new dedicated Configuration API, which helps you keep track of your Dynatrace monitoring environment configurations.